Anumanthan Kumar

-Anumanthan Mohan Kumar (born 14 July 1994), also known as Anu, is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Anumanthan Mohan Kumar (born 14 July 1994), nicknamed Anu, is a Singaporean professional footballer who most recently played as a defensive-midfielder for Thai League 1 club Kanchanaburi Power and the Singapore national team.
+Mainly a defensive-midfielder, Anu also been deployed as a central-midfielder and centre-back.

 Club career

 Young Lions

 Anumanthan began his professional football career with the Young Lions in 2012.
 With the team short on numbers, the National Football Academy trainee was called up to the squad.
 He played his first game in a 1–1 draw against Balestier Khalsa on 1 April 2012.

-Anumanthan was one of five youth players shortlisted for the inaugural Dollah Kassim Award in 2010, which was eventually won by future Young Lions teammate Ammirul Emmran Mazlan.
+Anumanthan was one of five youth players shortlisted for the inaugural Dollah Kassim Award in 2010, which was eventually won by future Young Lions teammate Ammirul Emmran.

 Anumanthan ended his Young Lions career on a high receiving offers from almost every club in the S.League vouching for his signature.

 Hougang United

-Anumanthan later went on to sign for Hougang United for the 2016 S.League campaign.
-During the annual S.League award night later that year, Anumanthan won the Young Player of the Year award and become the first Singaporean to win this award in 6 years after Hariss Harun won it in 2010.
-He was a vital member in the 2016 squad which almost made history by qualifying for their first ever AFC cup championship, after a solid campaign for the club that year.
+In January 2016, Anumanthan later went on to sign for Hougang United for the 2016 S.League campaign.
+In a stand-out breakthrough season, he won the 'Young Player of the Year' award and become the first Singaporean to win this award in 6 years after Hariss Harun won it in 2010.

+Anumanthan was a vital member in the 2016 squad which almost made history by qualifying for their first ever AFC Cup, after a solid campaign for the club that year.

 Home United

-Anumanthan signed for Home United in mid 2017 due to National Service commitments and featured his first game for the protectors against his former club Hougang United in October later that year.
-He went on to score his first goal for the club against rivals Warriors FC in a 2–1 loss.
-He ended the year by clinching 3rd placing in both the S.league and the RHB Singapore Cup in 2017.
+Anumanthan signed for Home United in mid 2017 due to National Service commitments and featured his first game for the club against his former club Hougang United in October later that year.
+He went on to score his first goal for the club against rivals Warriors FC in a 2–1 lost.
+He ended the year by clinching 3rd placing in both the S.league and the Singapore Cup in 2017.

-In 2018, he went on to lead Home United to their first ever AFC Asian Cup Asean Zonal Championship title.
+In 2018, Anumanthan went on to lead Home United to their first ever AFC Asian Cup Asean Zonal Championship title.
 He played a vital role in their successful campaign finishing 2nd in the Singapore Premier League.

+Returned to Hougang United

+After Anumanthan is done with his National Service commitments, in January 2019 he returned to his former club, Hougang United ahead for the 2019 Singapore Premier League season.

-Kedah
+Kedah Darul Aman

-Anumanthan signed for Kedah FC in 2021.
-On 13 August, Anumanthan scored his first goal for Kedah with a header against Selangor F.C. at Darul Aman Stadium.
+On 18 January 2021, Anumanthan signed for Malaysia Super League club Kedah Darul Aman.
+On 13 August, Anumanthan scored his first goal for Kedah with a header against Selangor at the Darul Aman Stadium.
 Kedah went on to lose the match 2–4.
+He led Kedah to a 2nd place finish in the 2021 Malaysian Super League and finished the season with offers from other clubs.